-Domain: E65 Creation

-E28 Conceptual Object Range:

-Subproperty of: E63 Beginning of Existence.
-P92 brought into existence (was brought into existence by): E77 Persistent one to many, necessary, dependent (1,n:1,1) Ouantification:
+Domain: E65 Creation Range: E28 Conceptual Object Subproperty of: E63 Beginning of Existence.
+P92 brought into existence (was brought into existence by): E77 Persistent Item Superproperty of E 83 Type Creation.
+P135 created type (was created by): E55 Type Quantification: one to many, necessary, dependent (1,n:1,1) Scope note: This property allows a conceptual E65 Creation to be linked to the E28 Conceptual Object created by it.